JuliaAnimators/Javis.jl/docs/src/howto.md

 ## How can I let an object move along a path?

-In this case we need to create a list of points (a path) that the object can follow.
+We need to create a path by providing a list of points that the object can follow.
-This can be simple object like a `star` or just a list of points.
+All objects that return a list of points can be used directly like `star` and `poly` for others a list of points must be provided as the input.

 An action can look like this: